EnronChain/Enron/docs/quickstart/installation.md

 ```

 :::tip
-If the `echelond: command not found` error message is returned, confirm that your [`GOPATH`](https://golang.org/doc/gopath_code#GOPATH) is correctly configured by running the following command:
+If the `enrond: command not found` error message is returned, confirm that your [`GOPATH`](https://golang.org/doc/gopath_code#GOPATH) is correctly configured by running the following command:

 ```bash
 export PATH=$PATH:$(go env GOPATH)/bin